TheoGibbons/unix-simple-website-backup/README.md

    - /var/www/my-other-website
  - I want to then upload this zip file to AWS S3 daily at 3am

-##HOW TO SETUP:
+## HOW TO SETUP:
   1. Upload this file to your server to e.g. **/var/www/backup/backup.php**
      > sudo mkdir /var/www/backup<br>
      sudo chmod 777 /var/www/backup

-  1. There are some dependencies:
+  2. There are some dependencies:
-     2. zip
+     1. zip
         - Check if it is installed by: **zip**
         - Install it with: **sudo apt install zip**
      2. mysqldump
         - Check if it is installed by: **mysqldump -V**
         - Install it with: TODO
-     2. composer
+     3. composer
         - Check if it is installed by: **composer -v**
         - Install it with: TODO
           - NOTE: If you don't want to install composer on the server:
-            3. Upload '**backup.php-vendor.zip**' to the server and:
+            1. Upload '**backup.php-vendor.zip**' to the server and:
-            3. cd /var/www/backup
+            2. cd /var/www/backup
             3. unzip backup.php-vendor.zip
-            3. rm backup.php-vendor.zip
+            4. rm backup.php-vendor.zip
+     4. php
+        - Check if it is installed by: **php -v**
+        - Install it with: TODO
-  1. Create a new IAM user account on AWS and grant permission to put ,get, etc files in the bucket:
+  3. Create a new IAM user account on AWS and grant permission to put ,get, etc files in the bucket:
-      2. login to AWS console
+      1. login to AWS console
       2. Generate a new user in IAM with Programmatic access and get their key and secret (used in the* CONFIG* block below)
-      2. Create a new S3 bucket
+      3. Create a new S3 bucket
-      2. Go to "Permissions" -> "Bucket Policy" for the newly created S3 bucket
+      4. Go to "Permissions" -> "Bucket Policy" for the newly created S3 bucket
-         3. Use the "Policy generator" to generate a new policy and add it.
+         1. Use the "Policy generator" to generate a new policy and add it.
-         3. NOTE: For the "Resource" you will need to add:
+         2. NOTE: For the "Resource" you will need to add:
             - ARN for the bucket
             - ARN for the bucket contents (append "/*")
             - e.g.